jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 ![DLT Control Decoder](out/diagrams/DLT.ControlArgDecoder/DLT.ControlArgDecoder.svg)

-The `IControlDltDecoder.Decode` method is given the buffer at the start of the Control Payload.
+The `IControlDltDecoder.Decode` method is given the buffer at the start of the Control Payload which includes the service identifier.
 It extracts the service identifier, and knows the type of control message from the `IDltLineBuilder` which was decoded by the `DltTraceDecoderBase` prior, and from this it can look up how to interpret the contents of the control payload.

 To make the implementation extendable, the `ControlDltDecoder` uses two dictionaries (`ControlRequestDecoder` and `ControlResponseDecoder`) to find the mapping from the service identifier to the code that knows how to interpret and construct a `IControlDltArg` message.
-A user can construct their own `ControlDltDecoder`, register new mappings, and inject this into the `DltTraceDecoderBase` themselves with their own factory method.
+A user can construct their own `ControlDltDecoder`, register new mappings by registering a new `IControlArgDecoder`, and inject this into the `DltTraceDecoderBase` themselves with their own factory method.

-On exit of the `IControlDltDecoder.Decode` method, the length of the argument decoded is returned, along with the control argument payload, which an application can interpret as required.
+On exit of the `IControlDltDecoder.Decode` method, the length of the argument decoded as given by the `IControlArgDecoder` is returned, with the `IControlArg` set to the provided `IDltLineBuilder`.

 #### 3.2.1.
 The Control Services

 The `IControlDltDecoder` has references to many different types of `IControlArgDecoder` objects, each one is responsible for creating a single control request or a control response object derived from an `IControlArg`.

+The `IControlArgDecoder.Decode` method returns the length of the payload, also including the first 4 bytes of the service identifier.

 ![DLT Control Arg](out/diagrams/Dlt.ControlArg/DLT.ControlArg.svg)